The Crooked Treehouse

 It's still a very subjective list, but one that, I believe, makes a great condensed series of Doctor Who episodes.

 Here are the basics everyone should know before getting involved: The show is about an alien time traveler.
 He takes companions, almost always humans, with him as he explores time and space.
 The companions change frequently, and in this series format, you sometimes get no closure.
 You might love a particular companion in one episode, and, in the next, they've been replaced by people you have no context for.
 Also, when The Doctor gets very ill, his appearance changes.
 By which, I mean, he is portrayed by an entirely different actor.
 This is a cool concept, but it can be jarring at first.
-It will happen Fourteen Times over the course of these twelve seasons.
+It will happen Many Times over the course of this headcanon.

 Last season was all about grief and getting over the terrible things you've done in life.
 We met Clara, several times, we wondered who she was, we found out, we moved on, The Doctor regenerated, he was cranky, Clara has started to decranky him, we moved on.
 This season follows their adventures together, and features one of the most fun multiple Time Lord stories in the show's history.